arkon108/book-reviews/summaries/003-soft-skills.md

 * Create an elevator pitch
 * Create visuals

-[Fiverr](https://www.fiverr.com/) and [Upwork](https://www.upwork.com/) are recommened for finding freelancers to create design and visuals on the cheap.
+[Fiverr](https://www.fiverr.com/) and [Upwork](https://www.upwork.com/) are recommended for finding freelancers to create design and visuals on the cheap.

 The primary goal in all the content production we're advised to do is to add value to others, free of charge.
 Free content is much more sharable than paid content.

+### Social networks
-On social networks, we can get people going from followers to fans, where they actively engage with our content and share it with others, but that's not going to happen if we're posting offensive or inane stuff.
+We can get people going from followers to fans, where they actively engage with our content and share it with others, but that's not going to happen if we're posting offensive or inane stuff.
 To stay on top of things, use something like [Buffer](https://buffer.com/)

+### Successful blog
-For a successful blog: write consistently and brainstorm topics and ideas ahead of time.
+Write consistently and brainstorm topics and ideas ahead of time.
 For successful public speaking - remember to stay honest and humble.

+### Speaking
 >Too many people get caught up in being perceived as an expert instead of being honest and humble.
 Being a real down-to-earth human with real flaws and weaknesses will go a long way to building trust with your audience and will make you seem a lot less like a jerk.

-Publishing books and articles has more to do with building reputation than profiting on sales.
+### Publishing books and articles
+It has more to do with building reputation than profiting on sales.

 We're reminded that to be successful at marketing ourselves we need to overcome the fear of looking like an idiot, which is where most people give up.